carbonblack/cbc-zscaler-sandbox-connector/README.md

 # DEPRECATED: Zscaler ZIA Sandbox Connector for VMware Carbon Black Cloud

 This integration is deprecated and no longer maintained.
-Please contact support if you are interested in this integration.

 Latest Version: v1.1
 Release Date: 12/06/2021